-Bottom Line Up Front: Even though Louisiana law allows most felons to possess a firearm after ten years have passed from the completion of sentence, under federal law, a Louisiana felony conviction will forever bar the felon from owning or possessing a firearm or ammunition, unless the applicant receives an expungement, and ten years have passed since the completion of sentence.
+Bottom Line Up Front: Even though Louisiana law allows most felons to possess a firearm after ten years have passed from the completion of sentence, under federal law, a Louisiana felony conviction will forever bar the felon from owning or possessing a firearm or ammunition, unless the applicant receives an expungement, was sentenced under Louisiana Code of Criminal Procedure Article 893, and ten years have passed since the completion of sentence.
 Recent 2016 changes in Louisiana law were designed to make an expungement cure this federal disability, but it remains unclear at this time how the federal authorities will interpret these changes.
 As a result, even if someone with a past felony is permitted to possess a firearm under Louisiana state law, he is exposed to prosecution under separate federal law if he has a firearm or attempts to purchase one, unless he has an expungement, and the ATF has found no disability after a background check.

 The Federal Gun Laws: the Gun Control Act of 1968, the Firearm Owners’ Protection Act of 1986, the “Brady Bill,” and the “Lautenberg Amendment”